Staging the Bedroom DIY Home Staging Tips for a faster, more profitable home sale

 Master bedrooms should appeal to both sexes.
 Don't go too feminine or masculine with your colors and accessories.
-Stay away from ruffles and lace, or sports memorabilia motifs.
-Paint walls in a neutral cool soothing grey, pale blue or green, all which appeal to both sexes.
+Stay away from ruffles and lace, or sports memorabilia motifs and moose heads.
+Paint walls in a neutral cool soothing grey, pale blue or green.

 Paint the master bath the same color as the bedroom, or in a slightly darker or lighter tone of the same color to create good flow between the two rooms.

-Match your bed linens and window treatments to the color of the wall for a peaceful look.
+Matching your bed linens and window treatments to the color of the wall will create a peaceful feel.
 This also eliminates a cluttered look and makes the room appear larger.

 Keep window treatments simple and neutral in color in the master bedroom.
 Ceiling to floor window drapes will make ceilings appear taller and impart a feeling of luxury to the space.
 If you have an ugly view or need privacy, hang sheers to filter the view.

-Your goal is to maximize the natural light coming in when staging the bedroom.
-The best option is to open bedroom window treatments to allow the most natural light in.
-If your bedroom has beautiful windows or view and you're not worried about privacy, just remove them.
+Your goal is to maximize the natural light coming into the bedroom.
+The best option is to keep draperies open for viewings or simply remove them.

 To make low ceilings appear higher, hang curtain rods close to the ceiling instead of just above the window.
 Use full length curtains that hang to the floor.
 This will add a longer vertical element to the room, making the ceilings seem higher.